 Investing Terminology and Explanations

-ETF: (Exchange Traded Fund) is a bundle of securities that are bought and sold throughout the day.
-These are above-average trading assets because of their low-cost, relatively high liquidity, and diversification within the funds.
+ETF: (Exchange-Traded Fund) is a bundle of securities that are bought and sold throughout the day.
+These are above-average trading assets because of their low cost, relatively high liquidity, and diversification within the funds.

-Compounding Interest: interest that accumulates and is capitalized (added to initial balance) at a defined period.
+Compounding Interest: interest that accumulates and is capitalized (added to the initial balance) at a defined period.
 You are paid interest on your investments and the interest gained.
 This creates the ability to exponentially increase your investment over time.

-Dollar Cost Averaging (DCA): an investing strategy that reduces the volatility of an asset swing.
+Dollar-Cost Averaging (DCA): an investing strategy that reduces the volatility of an asset swing.
 Designed to mitigate loss and cost by purchasing assets at a fixed dollar amount over a fixed time period.

 Diversification: allocating different financial assets across your portfolio to mitigate risk and capitalize on positive market changes.
-These are weighted determinate on the investor (risk averse v risk tolerant).
+These are weighted determinate on the investor (risk-averse v risk-tolerant).